-NIMS has developed the skills standards in 24 operational areas ranging from entry-level to master-level that cover the breadth of metalworking operations, including metalforming and machining.
-All NIMS standards are industry-written and industry-validated, and are subject to regular, periodic reviews under the procedures accredited and audited by the American National Standards Institute (ANSI).
-NIMS certifies individuals’ skills against these national standards via 52 distinct credentials that companies can use to recruit, hire, place, and promote individual workers.
-Training programs incorporate the credentials as performance or completion measures of academic coursework in metalforming or machining programs.
-The credentials are often the basis for articulation among training programs.
-In 2013, NIMS issued 13,888 industry-recognized credentials, representing a 59% increase from 2012.
-View Partnership Opportunity Packet
+NIMS has developed skills standards ranging from entry-level to master-level that cover the breadth of metalworking operations, including metalforming and machining.
+NIMS certifies individuals’ skills against these national standards via credentials that companies can use to recruit, hire, place, and promote individual workers.
+Training programs, both at the secondary and post-secondary level, incorporate the credentials as performance or completion measures of academic coursework in metalforming or machining programs.